wmeikle33/Click-Through-Rate-Prediction/README.md

 # Click-Through Rate (CTR) Prediction

 This project tackles large-scale CTR prediction on a high-cardinality advertising dataset.
 The pipeline handles data loading, preprocessing, feature encoding, model training, validation, and Kaggle-style prediction export.
 CTR prediction is a very common machine learning problem with large, imbalanced, high cardinality datasets.
 Hence, contained in this repo is a a reproducible CTR prediction pipeline for the Kaggle Avazu dataset.
 This repo trains a baseline click-through-rate model from `train.gz`, evaluates it on a validation split, and generates a Kaggle-style submission from `test.gz` and outputs the results to 'predictions.csv'.
 The current baseline uses Logistic Regression with preprocessing for numeric and categorical features.
-This repository was originally generated from the notebook **Click Through Rate Prediction Final Submission.ipynb** and organized into a Python package + CLI scripts.
-You can keep the original notebook under `notebooks/` and iterate on the modular code in `src/` and `scripts/`.

 ## Summary